Economy of Armenia: United States

-From January–September 2010, bilateral trade with the United States measured approximately $150 million, on track for about a 30 percent increase over 2009.
+From January to September 2010, bilateral trade with the United States was about $150 million, on track for about a 30 percent increase over 2009.
 An increase in Armenia's exports to the US in 2009 and 2010 has been due to shipments of aluminum foil.

-During the first 11 months of 2006, U.S.-Armenian trade totaled $152.6 million.
+During the first 11 months of 2006 US–Armenian trade totaled $152.6 million.

 Georgia

-The volume of Georgian-Armenian trade remains modest in both relative and absolute terms.
-According to official Armenian statistics, it rose by 11 percent to $91.6 million in January–November 2010.
+The volume of Georgian–Armenian trade remains modest in both relative and absolute terms.
+According to official Armenian statistics it rose by 11 percent to $91.6 million in January–November 2010.
 The figure was equivalent to just over 2 percent of Armenia's overall foreign trade.

 Turkey

-In 2019, the volume of bilateral trade with Turkey was about $255 million, with trade taking place across Georgian territory.
+In 2019 the volume of bilateral trade with Turkey was about $255 million, with trade taking place across Georgian territory.
 This figure is not expected to increase significantly so long as the land border between the Armenia and Turkey remains closed.

 Foreign direct investments

+Armenia has concluded a number of Bilateral Investment Treaties (BITs), Treaties with Investment Provisions (TIPs) and Investment Related Instruments (IRIs) according to the database of UNCTAD.

-Foreign Direct Investment (FDI) into Armenia decreased by US$2.7 million in December 2020, compared to a reduction of US$10.3 million the previous quarter.
+Between 40%-53% of all foreign direct investments in Armenia between 1988 and 2022 originate from Russia.
+Foreign direct investment (FDI) into Armenia decreased by US$2.7 million in December 2020, compared to a reduction of US$10.3 million the previous quarter.

-Armenia Foreign Direct Investment: USD mn Net Flows data is available from March 1993 through December 2020, and is updated quarterly.
+Armenia foreign direct investment: USD mn Net Flows data is available from March 1993 through December 2020, and is updated quarterly.

-The statistics ranged from a high of US$425.9 million in December 2008 to a low of -67.6 USD mn in December 2014.
+The statistics ranged from a high of US$425.9 million in December 2008 to a low of –67.6 USD mn in December 2014.

 Armenia's current account surplus is US$51.7 million in December 2020, according to the most recent statistics.